 We decided to cancel this excursion, which you can do for a refund at the Shore Excursion desk onboard 2 days before your excursion to get a full refund.
-Which means I canceled this after the first day in the sun (which I think burned me the most.
+This meant I canceled this after the first day in the sun (which I think burned me the most.
 I wore a shirt the next day with the stingrays).

-Here are a couple tips when visiting Jamaica, or another country:
+Here are a couple of tips when visiting Jamaica, or another country:

 - Be careful what stores you bring your kids into.
-Many stores here had pornographic trinkets, magnets, postcards, etc.
+Many stores here had adult-themed trinkets, magnets, postcards, etc.

-- The straw markets/craft markets have the same things in the shops but for a much cheaper price (and far less pornography!)
+- The straw markets/craft markets have the same things in the shops but for a much cheaper price (and far less adult content!)

 - They will, for the most part, claim to make these items right there.
 They go so far as to whittle stuff right in front of you.
 Don’t fall for it.
 The same stuff is in every shop and at every vendor.

 - You can, and should, bargain with the prices.
-What I do, to be passive aggressive, is to ask the price, pause a minute, and they will offer you a lower price on their own.
-I do haggle some, if I feel the item is worth a less price to me.
+What I do, to be passive-aggressive, is to ask the price, pause a minute, and they will offer you a lower price on their own.
+I do haggle some if I feel the item is worth a lower price to me.
 For example, in one shop I bartered some items and then the total was $83.
 I offered $80, they said yes.
 Another time they wanted $10 for a wooden stingray.
 I paused, and they offered $7.
 I accepted.

 - They will call to you to get you to come into their shop or their stand.
 You can just politely smile and say, “No, thank you.”
 They will not harass you.
 They are just trying to make a living.